 The big colorful icons were the face of Fedena.
 But as the part of bidding adieu to the old school design, we had to chuck the ‘iconic dashboard’.

 The new set of icons are modern, pixel perfect, more precise, and go along with the updated user interface.

 The user can sort the dashlets by dragging them.
-And clicking the ‘Manage Dashlets’ button helps the user to control what should appear on the dashboard.
+And click the ‘Manage Dashlets’ button helps the user to control what should appear on the dashboard.

 With the new dashboard and menu design, we have completed the first phase of Fedena redesign process.
 Since Fedena is a vast application a complete redesign is a time taking work.
 New features in Fedena are being made in compliance with the redesigned dashboard.
 Soon the entire app will have a new look.

-Another major upcoming plan is to implement an ‘Analytical dashboard’, where the user will get visual data on institutional activities through graphs, charts and infographics.
-Comparing and consolidating data will be more easier and efficient in future.
+Another major upcoming plan is to implement an ‘Analytical dashboard’, where the user will get visual data on institutional activities through graphs, charts, and infographics.
+Comparing and consolidating data will be easier and efficient in the future.

 Our aim is to make Fedena more vibrant and strong.